 How to Analyze Competitors’ Content with Netpeak SpiderUse Cases

 Creating and improving your website content are some of the most complex parts of comprehensive website promotion.
 How to find proper post topic and how to make it more interesting and viral?
 If you focus only on your own website, it will be difficult to find answers to these questions.
 Our advice is to look closely at your competitors.
-That’s right, we propose you to use your competitors’ experience and automatically figure out which of their posts are most popular and why.
+That’s right, we propose you to conduct competitor marketing analysis to use your competitors’ experience and automatically figure out which of their posts are most popular and why.

 In this article, you will learn how to:

 - find the most popular posts on your competitors’ websites